-Field rangers and scouts were paid an average wage of 3 000 to 4 000 Metical per month amounting to about 75 to 100 Euros (Interviews, 2013) at the time of fieldwork.

-Concessionaires provide an additional bonus contingent on the success of anti-poaching operations (Interviews with concessionaires, 2013).
-A community leader put this wage in perspective: a 50 kg bag of rice cost about 900 Metical (23 Euros) at the time (Interview, June
+Field rangers and scouts were paid an average wage of 3 000 to 4 000 Metical407 per month amounting to about 75 to 100 Euros (Interviews, 2013) at the time of fieldwork.408 Concessionaires provide an additional bonus contingent on the success of anti-poaching operations (Interviews with concessionaires, 2013).
+A community leader put this wage in perspective: a 50 kg bag of rice cost about 900 Metical (23 Euros) at the time (Interview, June 2013).
+In comparison, a poaching team could earn 200, 000 to 300, 000 Metical (5,125 to 7,700 Euros) per hunt.409 While the 'bounty' for rhino horns appears relatively high in comparison to the minimum wage, it is negligible when compared to the price of rhino horn on consumer markets.
+However, rangers are easily swayed to look the other direction or assist with operational intelligence, especially when relatives are involved in hunting crews (discussed in more detail below).
+In light of the low wages for anti-poaching personnel (which applies to parks and reserves in South Africa, too), it is also not unexpected that rangers, field scouts and other staff in parks start their own hunting crews, or become involved in poaching to supplement their meagre earnings.

-&lt;sup>406 Obviously, this applies only to the scenario where potential poachers were stopped before shooting a rhino, in which case the only chargeable crime would be trespassing on protected land and carrying an illegal firearm (if that were the case).

-&lt;sup>407 The Metical is the Mozambican currency.
-In November 2014, one Euro could be exchanged for about 40 Metical
+407 The Metical is the Mozambican currency.
+In November 2014, one Euro could be exchanged for about 40 Metical.

-&lt;sup>408 The minimum wage was about 2 500 Metical per month at the time.
+408 The minimum wage was about 2 500 Metical per month at the time.
 In April 2014, the minimum wage of workers in the agricultural, livestock and forestry sectors was increased to 3,100 Metical (Agencia de Informacao de Mocambique 30 April 2014)